nghian95/spiel_des_jahres/README.md

 There's also a search bar that you can use to search for a specific game and it'll provide a list of board game results and their respective boardgamegeek links.

 # Technical Requirements To Meet
-*Drop down menu - (filtering?)
 *web fonts
-*include videos and GIFs
+*include videos and GIFs (https://www.youtube.com/watch?v=uxh-v7R4P1M) *regex validation
-*regex validation
-*5 different css selectors
-*check form of collections are used
+*check form of collections are used (Map & Set?)
-*maybe create a named function. have an anonymous function to listen to events currently.
 *(Optional) Pagination for Search Results